Skip to main content

 Who This Service Is Designed For

-Every filing engagement produces a founder-signed written document — the Position Memo — confirming the treaty positions applied.
-Telmo Ramos (Ordem dos Economistas Cédula No. 16379) personally reviews every return before submission.
+Telmo Ramos (Ordem dos Economistas Cédula No. 16379) personally reviews each return before submission.

 Supporting content